Sexual Harassment Reports and Investigations

 Documenting the Interview

 Summaries are only useful if they are reliable.
 Therefore, it is vital that summaries be drafted immediately following the interview.
-If drafting the summary immediately is impractical, it must be drafted no more than 24 hours after the interview.
+If drafting the summary immediately is impractical, it should be drafted no more than 24 hours after the interview.

 Follow-Up Interviews